A talking therapy is one of the routes available to you when you’re looking for positive change/improvement in your life.

 That’s what therapy is for – to help improve your mental health, your well-being and, by turn, your personal circumstances.

-Therapy comes in several varieties and I offer both Psychotherapy and Cognitive Behavioural Therapy (often known as CBT or CB therapy) to my clients.
+Therapy comes in several varieties and I offer both Psychotherapy and Cognitive Behavioural Therapy (often known as CBT).

 Psychotherapy aims to understand a person’s internal conflicts and how they may impact on their feelings, behaviour and relationships.
 These conflicts are believed to stem from childhood experiences, past events, with people often unaware of their lasting impact and reach.
 Psychodynamic psychotherapy aims to uncover and explain these internal conflicts and reduce their impact on everyday life allowing an individual to understand themselves better and make change.